How to Unhook a Function From an Action in WordPress

 Keep in mind these tips to avoid common mistakes:

-2. remove_action must be executed after the corresponding add_action call
+must be executed after the correspondingadd_action

 Example

-By default, WordPress adds to the <head> element of every web page a <meta> element that indicates the version being executed.
+By default, WordPress adds to the <head>

 <meta name="generator" content="WordPress X.Y.Z" />

 It is considered a security risk to make the WordPress version publicly visible.
 Best practices recommend hiding this information.
-This meta tag is generated because the WordPress Core hooks the function wp_generator to the 'wp_head' action, which by convention is triggered at the end of the <head> element.
+This meta tag is generated because the WordPress Core hooks the function wp_generator

-The solution to this problem is to remove the function wp_generator from the set of callbacks of the 'wp_head' action.
+action.
 Follow this methodology to achieve this purpose.
 It is adaptable to any action/function pair.

 Step 1: Find where the function is hooked to the action in the codebase.

-The function add_action hooks a function to an action in WordPress.
-Open the search feature of the IDE and find occurrences of the text 'wp_generator' in the codebase.
-Go to the occurrence where the text appears in a call to add_action and 'wp_head' is the target action.
-You will find that this occurrence is in the file default-filters.php.
+hooks a function to an action in WordPress.
+Open the search feature of the IDE and find occurrences of the text 'wp_generator'

 Do not forget the single quotes in the search criterion.